SVAI/nf-qiagen/README.md

 ## Methods

 ### Data
 We use RNA-Seq data provided by the organizers excluding the 48 new samples that were added on 09/13/19.
-In addition we also used two independent sets of RNA-Seq data obtained from normal Schwann cells (GSM3923266-8 and PRJNA355561).
+In addition we also used two independent sets of RNA-Seq data obtained from normal Schwann cells (SRP212780 and SRP094118).
-### >>> can we link to this data or provide downloaded files?

 ### Data processing and visualization
 Data from all 3 resources were merged, omitting genes that were not present in all samples.
 The final data set contained 15484 genes.
 RNA-Seq counts $K_{ij}$ were normalized, i.e. multiplied by a sample-specific factor $s_j$ to account for differences in read depths, using the median-of-ratios method: